Camborne, Ontario: Community

+Camborne is a dispersed rural community with agricultural roots.
 The municipal office for the Township of Hamilton is located in Camborne.

-Camborne Public School, a junior elementary school that is part of the Kawartha Pine Ridge District School Board, is also located in the village, and the original one-room school is maintained as an active community centre and historic site.
+Camborne Public School, an elementary school (JK - 6) that is managed by the Kawartha Pine Ridge District School Board, is also located in the village.
+The original one-room school is maintained as an active community space and designated heritage site.
+Beside the Old Camborne School House is Camborne Park.
+It is equipped with a play structure, multi-purpose court, and benches.